mol-sarg/GEOG5303M-Creative-Coding-Hackathons/README.md

 # GEOG5303M-Creative-Coding-Hackathons
 This repository contains five data science hackathons completed during my Masters studies, developed collaboratively in teams and with an industry partner.
 Each project addressed real-world urban issues using spatial data science, statistical modelling, and creative coding techniques.
+We had a week to tackle a challenge and create a presentation which was presented the week after to the class and industry partners.

 ## Hackathon Projects